NSR9/Deep-Learning-Practice/S8/Readme.md

 Total Params: 11,173,962

-Since the model was Overfitting I used L1 & L2

 Also Trained the model a bit harder by adding few Image Augmentation Techniques like RandomRotation, HorizonatalFlip & Vertical Flip.
 Didn't make the mistake of adding all transformations together, but experimented with the first one, analysed the model performance, later added second and lastly included the third one.